 Generally, a leaky roof is caused by missing or damaged shingles, corroded metal fasteners, damaged flashing, and deteriorated or improper seals.

 Here in the Wichita area, asphalt shingles are the most common roofing material.
 Depending on the quality, these roof shingles are made to last around 20-25 years.
 Over time, they can dry out, crack, curl and lift.
 This allows water to get underneath the shingles, especially in storms with high winds.
 This is why it’s important to have your roof inspected for wind damage, missing shingles, or other storm damage.
-The roofing professionals at Dingers Roofing and Construction include HAAG certified roof inspectors who can check your roof’s shingles to make sure they’ll protect your home during the next heavy rain.
+The roofing professionals at Dingers Roofing & Construction include professional roof inspectors who can check your roof’s shingles to make sure they’ll protect your home during the next heavy rain.

 Metal fasteners and flashing are also roof leak culprits.
 They can develop cracks or corrosion that will cause a water leak.
 Asphalt shingle roofs have flashing around chimneys, roof vents and skylights.
 If the flashing becomes damaged or has gaps, water can leak through the roof.
 Metal roofs that are not regularly inspected and maintained can develop cracks or loosen over time.
 Another common issue is corrosion at the fasteners that can allow water to leak through.

 Where is a Roof Most Likely to Leak?

 One place water typically enters a home or business roof is through the skylight.
 Obviously, if it’s not closed completely, rainwater will get in.
 Even a properly secured skylight can leak if there are unsealed gaps in the flashing and around the frame.

 The chimney is another common source of roof leaks.
 Two layers of flashing, or sheet metal, overlap the gap between the chimney and the roof.
 Then they’re sealed with urethane caulk.
 Over time, however, this caulk loosens, creating gaps for rainwater to get under the shingles.